marcelstoer/docker-nodemcu-build/README.md

 ## Target audience
 I see 3 types of NodeMCU developers:
-- "application developers" who just need a ready-made firmware.
-If you're one of them I created configurable [cloud build service](http://frightanic.com/nodemcu-custom-build/index.php) for you.
+- NodeMCU "application developers"

+  They just need a ready-made firmware.
+I created a [cloud build service](http://frightanic.com/nodemcu-custom-build/index.php) with a nice UI and configuration options for them.

-- NodeMCU firmware developers who commit or contribute to the project on GitHub.
-They need their own full fledged [build environment with the complete tool chain](http://www.esp8266.com/wiki/doku.php?id=toolchain#how_to_setup_a_vm_to_host_your_toolchain).
-- Occasional NodeMCU hackers.
-You don't need full control over the complete tool chain and also don't want to setup a Linux VM if you're not on Linux anyway. _This image is exactly for you!_
+- Occasional NodeMCU hackers

+  They don't need full control over the complete tool chain and also don't want to setup a Linux VM (if they're not on Linux anyway). **This image is _exactly_ for them!**

+- NodeMCU firmware developers

+  They commit or contribute to the project on GitHub and need their own full fledged [build environment with the complete tool chain](http://www.esp8266.com/wiki/doku.php?id=toolchain#how_to_setup_a_vm_to_host_your_toolchain). _They might also find this Docker image useful._

 ## Usage
 ### Install docker